vijayrana05/NoteIQ/README.md

 - 🗂 Organize notes by subject and color
 - ⭐ Mark notes as favorites
 - 🔒 User authentication (signup/login)
+- 🧠 Stores vector embeddings in Pinecone to power fast, semantic queries across your notes
 - Responsive and modern UI

 ## Tech Stack